culibraries/documentation/docs/pages/study-room.md

 1. Open a ServiceNow ticket with Dedicated Desktop Support ticket (DDS)

     ```txt
     Please add the following MAC addresses to SafeConnect with the user `libnotify@colorado.edu`.
-These for are android tablets that are deploying to support an in-place room reservation system in the Libraries.
+These are for android tablets that we are deploying to support an in-place room reservation system in the Libraries.

     ma:c1
     ma:c2